EKbanaML/ekbanaml.github.io/cpp-references/pybind-reference.md

 ### Python Binding Implementation

-We implement python binding by using pybind11 header-only library to map each constructor, module and operation to python.
+We implement python binding by using pybind11 header-only library to map each constructor, method and operation to python.
 This has been performed in the code as follows, included in “mainpy.cpp” file.
 ```
 #include "matrix.hpp"